jwellik/STALTA_tuner/README.md

 # STALTA_tuner
 Interactive configuration for STA/LTA algorithms.
 Applied to seismology.

+This program allows you to load seismic data and adjust common STA/LTA parameters to see how it will affect triggering on your data.

+Options that you can adjust interactively are:
+* STA/LTA algorithm
+* STA and LTA window length
+* trigger on/off thresholds

+If you use multiple stations, you can also use the configuration file to set the number of stations that must exceed the threshold to produce a trigger.

+Data can be loaded from IRIS or a Waveserver.
+Future capability to load SAC and SEED files is coming.

 ## Installation
 Download the [zip file](https://github.com/jwellik/STALTA_tuner/archive/master.zip) or use `git` to clone the entire repository to a working directory (e.g., mine is `/Users/jaywellik/PYTHON/stalta_tuner/`).
 All scripts will be run from this directory, and all new files will be generated here.